Duality for Clans: an Extension of Gabriel-Ulmer Duality: Clans

 The following remarks discuss some categorical properties of the category $\tmod$ of models of a clan, establishing in particular that it is locally finitely presentable.
-We refer to \Section \ref{se:lfp-soa} for the relevant definitions. \begin{remarks} \begin{enumerate} \item As category of models of a finite-limit sketch, $\tmod$ is reflective (and therefore closed under arbitrary limits) in $\diag\clant$, and moreover it is closed under filtered colimits~\cite[Section 1.C]{adamek1994locally}.
-In particular, $\tmod$ is \locfp. \item The $\hom$-functors $\clant(\Gamma,-):\clant\to\Set$ are models of $\clant$ for all $\Gamma\in\clant$ (we'll refer to them as \emph{$\hom$-models}), i.e.\ the Yoneda embedding $\yo:\clant\op\to\diag\clant$ lifts along the inclusion $\tmod\incl\diag\clant$ to a fully faithful functor $H:\clant\op\to\tmod$.
+We refer to \Section \ref{se:lfp-soa} for the relevant definitions. \begin{remarks} \begin{enumerate} \item As a category of models of a finite-limit sketch, $\tmod$ is reflective (and therefore closed under arbitrary limits) in $\diag\clant$, and moreover it is closed under filtered colimits~\cite[Section 1.C]{adamek1994locally}.
+In particular, $\tmod$ is \locfp. \item The representable functors $\clant(\Gamma,-):\clant\to\Set$ are models of $\clant$ for all $\Gamma\in\clant$, thus the Yoneda embedding $\yo:\clant\op\to\diag\clant$ lifts along the inclusion $\tmod\incl\diag\clant$ to a fully faithful functor $H:\clant\op\to\tmod$. \tikzsetnextfilename{cpYXlqrK}